OpenCloudHub/data-registry/README.md

 3. **Configure DVC Remote**

    **For local development:**
+   We mounted a shared volume to the `DevContainer` so that during local development one could easily without the need for a Cluster
    ```bash
    dvc remote add -d local /workspace/shared-data/dvcstore
    dvc remote modify local mkdir true